We have gathered together a list of costs to keep a pair of donkeys and the equipment donkey owners will need towards their donkeys' care.

 Costs of ongoing care per donkey per year

-The costs for ongoing care are approximate and are based on a healthy donkey that has a correct body condition, has access to sufficient nutritional grazing during summer and in the winter has access to ad-lib barley straw and adequate hay.
+The costs for ongoing care are approximate and based on a healthy donkey in good body condition with access to sufficient nutritional grazing during summer and ad-lib barley straw, and adequate hay or haylage in the winter.
 Veterinary costs shown are only for annual checks and vaccinations.
 Please be aware that any veterinary treatment for health problems can sometimes cost between hundreds and thousands of pounds.
 Therefore, appropriate veterinary insurance is something that donkey owners should consider.

 - Worming (assuming three per year based on 200 kg donkey): £12 to £30

 - Farrier (average eight-weekly trim): £160 to £260

 - Insurance (third party liability only): £40 to £100